Covrigaru/dotnetcore-build-jenkins/README.md

 ## Jenkins
 * See [jenkins.sh](https://github.com/vkhazin/dotnetcore-build-jenkins/blob/master/jenkins.sh)
-* Jenkins is not as easy to configure to use https: https://wiki.jenkins-ci.org/display/JENKINS/Starting+and+Accessing+Jenkins
+* Jenkins is not as easy to configure to use https: https://wiki.jenkins-ci.org/display/JENKINS/Starting+and+Accessing+Jenkins that's why nginx was used to encrypt access
 * After installation login using https://public-ip-address with password listed at the end of setup script
 * Skip the start-up window - you have all required plug-ins installed already!